GwenNelson/FacetOS/INTENDED_ARCHITECTURE.md

 Domains are intended to be strongly isolated.

-Processes in different domains are not currently provided with a general mechanism for directly exporting interfaces to one another.
-A future version of FacetOS may deliberately support controlled cross-domain interface delegation, but this is not presently part of the intended interface.
+Processes in different domains do not receive ambient authority to interact with one another.
+Controlled cross-domain service publication and discovery is provided through the global object registry described below.

-Domains may nevertheless use resources deliberately shared by system configuration, such as access to the same underlying filesystem service.
+The registry is policy-controlled by `dominit0`.
+A domain may publish only the configured keys for which it has write authority and may subscribe to or import only the configured keys for which it has read authority.
+Knowledge of a key name alone grants no authority.

+Domains may also receive resources deliberately shared directly by system configuration, such as access to the same underlying filesystem service.
 Such sharing is explicit and does not imply general authority to interact with processes in the other domain.

 ---